PhilipYip1988/python-tutorials/005_numbering_systems/readme.md

 ```0B``` ```1``` ```?????``` ```??????????```

-The mantissa is split as explicitly specifying all combinations from a range of negative to positive numbers would take more memory.
+The mantissa is split because explicitly specifying all combinations from a range of negative to positive numbers would take more memory.

 In the case of the exponent, a biased exponent is used.
-In the case of 5 bits, there are ```2**5``` combinations which is 32 (base 10).
+For 5 bits, there are ```2**5``` combinations which is 32 (base 10).
 These range from the positive values 0 to 31.
 A offset of ```15``` is selected for 0 giving the range -15 to +16.

 An exponent of ```0``` for example will be encoded as ```0+15``` which is ```15``` and 15 in binary is:

 ```0B``` ```?``` ```01111``` ```??????????```

-Confer with the hexadecimal and binary values corresponding to the numbers 0-15 when hexadecimal notation was discussed.
+Confer with the hexadecimal and binary values corresponding to the numbers 0-15 when hexadecimal notation was discussed earlier in this tutorial.

 An exponent of ```-1``` for example will be encoded as ```-1+15``` which is ```14``` and 14 in binary is: